UoB-COMSM0110/2024-group-13/READMEReport.md

 The feedback from the focus group was valuable in showing personal user experience.
 It also highlighted that our twist to the traditional Pac-Man was evident, however, thematic analysis described below led to a number of features that we were able to implement:
 1. Enhance Gameplay Experience
    - Increase the player experience by maintaining the aesthetic of the game.
-   - Implement participant suggestions by adding diverse power-ups, enriching sound effects, and providing clearer help instructions.
+   - Implement participant suggestions by adding more power-ups, making sound effects, and providing clearer help instructions.

 2. Refine Game Mechanics and Features
-   - Address technical issues such as improving frame rate visibility, resolving movement glitches associated with power-ups, and clarifying the functions of specific game elements like green items (powerups).
+   - Address technical issues such as improving frame rate visibility, resolving movement glitches associated with power-ups, and clarifying the functions of specific game elements like green items (power-ups).
    - Enhance player understanding and interaction by detailing the list of power-ups and offering more intuitive in-game help resources.

 3. Improve Visual and Aesthetic Aspects
-   - Align visual expectations with reality by adjusting ghost movements and optimizing the game’s color scheme for better player reception.
+   - Align visual expectations with reality by adjusting ghost movements and optimising the game’s colour scheme for better player reception.
-   - Make visual improvements by enhancing font readability on help pages.
+   - Increase font readability on help pages.

-4. Optimize Player Interaction and Control
+4. Optimise Player Interaction and Control
    - Simplify control mechanics to facilitate a smoother gameplay experience and improve player comprehension of game functionalities.
    - Increase interface accessibility by adding comprehensive help instructions at game start and incorporating a pause feature to enhance user interaction.